MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-security-management.md

 - You can use update management in Azure Automation to manage operating system updates.
 This applies to machines that run Windows and Linux computers that are deployed in Azure, on-premises, and in other cloud providers.
 - Use update management to quickly assess the status of available updates on all agent computers, and manage update installation.
 - You can enable update management for VMs directly from an Azure Automation account.
 You can also update a single VM from the VM page in the Azure portal.
 - In addition, you can register Azure VMs with System Center Configuration Manager.
-You can then migrate the Configuration Manager workload to Azure, and do reporting and software updates from a single web interface.
+You can then migrate the Configuration Manager workload to Azure and perform reporting and software updates from a single web interface.

-  ![Diagram of VM updates.](./media/migrate-best-practices-security-management/updates.png) _Figure 18: Updates._
+  ![Diagram of VM updates.](./media/migrate-best-practices-security-management/updates.png)

+  _Figure 18: VM updates._

 **Learn more:**